randall-coding/ethereum-api-2.0/README.md

 * Added additional transaction details (Total cost calculation, nonce/position, success has catch string if pre-Byzantium transaction).
 * Variables in controller and model renamed for easier reading.
 * Mainnet/Ropsten buttons replaced with radio button.
 * Tests created for transaction model and for "basic search" integration.
 Folder spec/models and spec/features.
-Rspec 3.6/Capybara used.
+Rspec 3.8/Capybara 3.12.0 used.
 * New styles added, older styles deleted.
 Comments cleaned up and made to be concise.
-* Sqlite DB used in development
+* Sqlite DB used in development, Postgres in production
 * Code is fully functional on my computer / browser (Firefox)
 * Now deployed on Heroku (https://www.randallcoding.com/api/ethereum).